What is “eye pattern,” and what are generally recommended “best practices” for eye pattern before and during the stroke?

 - Do one more tip and aim check with the cue still.

-- Look at the OB during the final stroke.
+- Look at the OB before (or during a deliberate backstroke pause of) the final stroke.

 The following videos demonstrate many good and bad habits relating to eye pattern: